-The Avid has no tendency to get into a deep stall.
-Should this nevertheless occur, make sure your brakes are fully released, the glider will then normally recover on its own immediately.
-If the glider still doesn't recover either put your hands on the A risers and push forward or use the speed bar to accelerate the wing.

-If you have a speed system, you can also use it to accelerate, so that the glider goes into a normal flying position from the deep stall.
-After you have landed, the glider and the length of the lines must be checked.
+Should a deep stall occur, make sure your brakes are fully released - the glider will then normally recover on its own.
+If the glider still doesn't recover, use the speed bar to accelerate the wing, so that the glider goes into a normal flying position from the deep stall.
+This is more effective than putting your hands on the A risers and pushing forward as you need quite high forces to do this.

 You can recognise a deep stall by the glider getting "mushy" and the airflow around your ears decreasing.
 The glider may also compress spanwise.
 Flying in strong turbulence or exiting a deflation with too much brake applied can cause this situation.

 A wet glider also has a higher deep stall tendency, and you should do everything you can to avoid flying in the rain.
-If you do pass through some rain never make big ears!
+If you do pass through some rain, never slow down the glider by pulling the brakes or any other manoeuvre!
 Apply speed bar until you are confident that the wing has dried out.